Hamburg, Germany Sightseeing Tips: Best Things To Do In 2023

 How Much Time to Spend in Hamburg?

-I recommend 2-3 days in Hamburg in order to see several (or even all) of the sights on this list and have time to a take a day trip.
+I recommend at least 3 nights and 2 full days in Hamburg in order to see several of the sights on our list below.
+If you want to add a day trip from Hamburg (highly recommended!), add another 1-2 days.

 Wondering where to stay in Hamburg?
-Check out our helpful Hamburg hotel guide here!
+Check out our helpful Hamburg hotel guide here that includes hotels we’ve recently loved.

 Best Time to Visit Hamburg

-The summer months are perfect for those who long days, good weather, and to see the city in full swing with outdoor festivals and events like the Christopher Street Day parade, outdoor markets or the Dom fair.
+The summer months are perfect for those who seek long days, the best chance at having good weather, and to see the city in full swing with outdoor festivals and events like the Christopher Street Day parade, outdoor markets or the Dom fair.

 Summer is also the best time to enjoy a boat trip on the Elbe, explore Hamburg’s many canals by canoe or grab a drink and relax on a beach on the Elbe river.
 Keep in mind that this is peak season so it’s more crowded and prices are likely to be higher.

-A good alternative to summer is late spring or early autumn when temperatures are more mild and temperate.
+A good alternative to summer is late spring or early autumn when temperatures are milder and more temperate.
 This time of year is ideal for strolling or biking along the waterfront.
 Visiting at this time of year is also a good way to avoid the crowds and higher prices of the summer months.

-Winter brings darker days and cold winds from the harbor.
-But travel rates at this time tend to be much lower until the holiday season when Christmas markets and festivities revive the city.
+Winter brings shorter, darker days and cold winds from the harbor.
+But travel rates at this time tend to be much lower before and after the holiday season when Christmas markets and festivities light up the city.
 New Year’s Eve is a fun time to visit Hamburg because you can take part in the fireworks and festivities throughout the city.

 Hamburg doesn’t get a lot of snow in the winter but it does happen.
 When I lived in Hamburg, it once snowed and got so cold that the Alster lake froze and I got to walk to middle of the lake!